angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

-these are normally personal preference choices. :card[Flusterstorm] and Spell Pierce are both viable options with the former being good at protecting your combo and against opposing combo and the latter being better at protecting from permanent hate like Blood Moon or planeswalkers like :card[Karn the Great Creator].
+these are normally personal preference choices. :card[Flusterstorm] and Spell Pierce are both viable options with the former being good at protecting your combo and against opposing combo and the latter being better at protecting from permanent hate like Blood Moon or planeswalkers like :card[Karn, the Great Creator].
 These normally contend with the proactive interaction slots and are only ever featured as a one or two-of at most.
 Some will also elect to run some number of :card[Pact of Negation] however this will be discussed as a pile card.